NUKnightLab/bonfire/README.md

 # Bonfire

-Automated curation of tweeted content from your Twitterverse

-This is a complete re-write of the original Bonfire project from Knight Lab, which is a Tweeted content curator inspired by Nieman Lab's Fuego project.
+Automated curation of tweeted content from your Twitterverse.
+A Tweeted content curator inspired by Nieman Lab's Fuego project and developed jointly by Nieman Lab and Knight Lab.

 # Quickstart